lukaszgemborowski/fsmpp2/README.md

 ## Nesteds states

-The library supports state hierarchy but this sections it "To be described".
+The library supports state hierarchy but this sections is "To be described".
 For more information see [an example](https://github.com/lukaszgemborowski/fsmpp2/blob/master/tests/tests_example_1.cxx).

 # Licence